knkr1/ts-downloader/README.md

 When we open the program, it will ask you to create a new setting, will ask for the link and start-end range.

-The link should be like this: `https://live-uefa-com.akamaized.net/hls/live/2036934/021223_EURO24FINAL/master_1_0{}.ts?l2v=1` I leaved one 0 alone because it gives error when I try 2500, but works when I do 02500.
+The link should be like this: `https://live-uefa-com.akamaized.net/hls/live/2036934/021223_EURO24FINAL/master_1_0{}.ts?l2v=1` You must put {} to the part that determines the number of the file.
+I leaved one 0 alone because it gives error when I try 2500, but works when I do 02500.

 I came to the beginning of the video, and saw the live stream starts from 1500. file.
 So I wrote 1500 as the start.